StyraHem/ShellyForHASS/README.md

 ### Install with HACS  (recomended)

 Do you you have [HACS](https://community.home-assistant.io/t/custom-component-hacs) installed?
-Shelly is added as a component as default so just search for it in the store in HACS.
-HACS keep track of updates and you can easly upgrade Shelly to latest version.
+Just search for Shelly and install it direct from HACS.
+HACS will keep track of updates and you can easly upgrade Shelly to latest version.

 ### Install with Custom Updater (deprecated)
 _We recomend you use HACS as Customer Updater is deprecated._